Case (singer): Music career

 After a few years away from the music industry, Case reappeared in 2008 on the track "Face to Face" (a duet with singer Coko) which was included the soundtrack of Tyler Perry's Meet the Browns.

 His fourth studio album, The Rose Experience which had undergone various title changes and a label shift (from Def Jam to his own indie imprint, Indigo Blue) was released on March 24, 2009.
-It was preceded by a single, "Lovely" which reached #72 on the R&B chart.
+It was preceded by a single, "Lovely" which reached No. 72 on the R&B chart.

-His fifth studio album Here, My Love was released on June 15, 2010, on Real Talk Entertainment featuring the single "Old Fashion Lovin'" and peaked at #58 on the Billboard R&B Albums chart.
+His fifth studio album Here, My Love was released on June 15, 2010, on Real Talk Entertainment featuring the single "Old Fashion Lovin'" and peaked at No. 58 on the Billboard R&B Albums chart.

 In 2014, a Best Of compilation was released through Def Jam Recordings on May 27, 2014.
 Later this year, he signed with eOne and went to work on his sixth studio album titled Heaven's Door.
 The first single "Shook Up" was released on January 13, 2015.
 Heaven's Door was released on March 31, 2015.
 A compilation EP titled Case: Relocked, Reloaded, Revisited (Re-Recordings) followed in 2016.

 The following year, he was profiled in the TVOne series Unsung which followed his career.
 With the buzz of his episode, he released a Valentine's Day EP titled Love Jones Vol. 1.

 In 2018, he signed with X-Ray Records and continued to tour.
 In August 2018, it was announced his next studio album Therapy will be released on September 7, 2018.
 It was later pushed back to September 21.
 The album's first single "Make Love" featuring Teddy Riley and Tank was released on August 30.